Master of Arts in Apologetics Degree (MAA)

 The degree includes a thesis option and provides the academic foundation for further study at the PhD level, as well as for further academic work in philosophy, theology, or the humanities.

-Both tracks are completed by a selection of electives, which can include a Thesis.
+Both tracks are completed by a selection of electives, which can include a thesis.

-See also the individual course descriptions below.
+(See also the individual course descriptions below)

-Philip Tallon, PhD, Chair of the Apologetics Department
+Philip Tallon, PhD, Department Chair

 William Lane Craig, PhD, DTheol, DLitt